 Who we are

-At Happy Destrier Consulting, we help horse and farm owners create and maintain equestrian facilities that work beautifully — for horses, people, and the land.
-Our mission is to bring health, balance, function, and ease to every aspect of barn life, from how horses move through their environments to the systems that keep those spaces running smoothly.
+At Happy Destrier Equine Consulting, we help horse and farm owners create and maintain facilities that work well—for horses, people, and the land.
+Our focus is on bringing health, balance, and practical function to everyday barn life, from how horses move through their environment to the systems that keep things running smoothly.

-Founded by Andrea Mahaffey, Happy Destrier draws on more than 30 years of hands-on experience in equine care, training, and facility management.
-As a lifelong horsewoman and former hunter-jumper competitor from Ohio and Michigan, Andrea understands how design, maintenance, and management choices directly influence horse health and performance.
+Founded by Andrea Mahaffey, Happy Destrier is built on more than 30 years of hands-on experience in equine care, horsemanship, and facility management.
+As a lifelong horsewoman, former hunter-jumper competitor, trainer, instructor, and certified equine bodyworker, Andrea brings a well-rounded, practical perspective shaped by years of working closely with both horses and their owners.

-Having lived in the Colorado mountains for over 20 years, Andrea also knows firsthand how to design and manage facilities that stand up to the challenges of mountain weather, changing seasons, and heavy snow — ensuring operations remain safe, functional, and efficient year-round.
+With over 20 years of experience living in the Colorado mountains, Andrea also understands how to design and manage properties that hold up to changing seasons, heavy snow, and demanding conditions—keeping operations safe, functional, and efficient year-round.

-Happy Destrier works alongside owners, barn managers, and designers to assess, refine, and improve systems — creating spaces where horses can move naturally, workflows feel effortless, and maintenance supports long-term health and harmony.
+Happy Destrier works alongside owners, barn managers, and other professionals to assess, refine, and improve systems—creating environments where horses can move naturally, daily routines feel efficient, and long-term care supports both horse and owner.

 My Philosophy

 I take a holistic view of horse management, considering the whole horse rather than focusing on isolated issues.
-This means integrating thoughtful forage based (“food as fuel and medicine”), appropriate movement, mindful handling, and environments designed for physical and mental stability.
+This means integrating thoughtful, forage-based nutrition, appropriate movement, mindful handling, and environments designed to support both physical soundness and mental well-being.

-Collaboration is also key—I work closely with veterinarians, farriers, excavators, builders, and other professionals who bring valuable expertise to the table.
-Together, we can execute a shared vision and create the healthiest, most supportive environment for every horse to truly thrive.
+Collaboration is also central to my work.
+I partner closely with veterinarians, farriers, and other professionals who bring valuable expertise to the table.
+Together, we can align around a shared vision and create a supportive, well-managed environment where horses—and the people who care for them—can truly thrive.

 Contact us